 Lim’s music is published exclusively by Casa Ricordi (Milan, London & Berlin) and comprises a catalogue of over 70 works.
 Her music appears on CD labels such as Hat Hut, WERGO, ABC-Classics, Neos, and Winter & Winter.
 She has published journal articles on subjects such as transcultural aesthetics, performer collaboration and distributed creativities.
 Her research has been supported by grants from the British Academy, by an Australia Council Interdisciplinary Fellowship and Ian Potter Foundation Senior Fellowship as well as numerous international commissions.
 Other recognition for her work includes the Don Banks Award for Music (2018), the Peggy Glanville Hicks Residency (1995), Paul Lowin Prize for Orchestral Composition (2004), Fromm Foundation Award (2004) and DAAD Artist-in-residence Berlin (2007-08).

 Liza Lim was appointed Professor of Composition at the Sydney Conservatorium of Music in 2017 and leads the Composing Women Program.
 Her composition teaching seeks to amplify and strengthen the specific poetic energy of each student.
 She was Director of CeReNeM, the Centre for Research in New Music at the University of Huddersfield, UK (2008-2017) where she established the highly regarded HCR CD label as well as the Divergence Press and CeReNeM Journals.
-She maintains a part-time role at Huddersfield.
 She was Visiting Professor of Composition at Shanghai Conservatory, China during 2017.
 In 2018, she was Resident Composer at Boston University’s Centre for New Music as well as serving on the teaching faculty of the Darmstadt Summer School.
 She has taught on numerous international summer courses and is in high demand as a guest speaker and jury member.
 She was a founding member of the Academy of the Arts of the World in Cologne and curated the music program for their inauguration in 2012.
 Liza Lim received her PhD from the University of Queensland, an MMus from the University of Melbourne and BA(mus) from the Victorian College of the Arts.
 Important composition teachers for her along the way have been Richard David Hames, Riccardo Formosa and Brian Ferneyhough.

 Liza lives in Melbourne.